stolostron/rhacm-docs/manage_cluster/create_ocp_aws.md

 When you remove a Red Hat OpenShift Container Platform cluster from management that was created with Red Hat Advanced Cluster Management for Kubernetes, you can either *detach* it or *destroy* it.

 Detaching a cluster removes it from management, but does not completely delete it.
 You can import it again, if you decide that you want to bring it back under management.
-This is only an option when the cluster is in a *Ready* state, and when the cluster was created by the Red Hat Advanced Cluster Management for Kubernetes.
-You cannot detach a cluster that was imported.
+This is only an option when the cluster is in a *Ready* state.

 Destroying a cluster removes it from management and deletes the components of the cluster.
 This is permanent, and it cannot be brought back under management after deletion.